-- All vessels entering or departing Esquimalt Harbour are requested to contact QHM Operations on marine VHF channel 10 or by telephone at 250-363-2160. - Vessels proceeding direct to Esquimalt should report their estimated time of arrival to customs in Victoria by radio.
-By giving advanced notice officials may board on arrival. - Provisions of all kinds are obtainable in quantity from Victoria.
+9 All vessels entering or departing Esquimalt Harbour are requested to contact QHM Operations on marine VHF channel 10 or by telephone at 250-363-2160.

+10 Vessels proceeding direct to Esquimalt should report their estimated time of arrival to customs in Victoria by radio.
+By giving advanced notice officials may board on arrival.

+11 Provisions of all kinds are obtainable in quantity from Victoria.
 Fresh water is available at all wharves and jetties.
 Fuelling facilities (F Jetty) are for naval vessels only.
+Commerical vessels at the Esquimalt Graving Dock are to make arrangments through Public Service and Procurement Canada/Esquimalt Graving Dock.

-Bunker fuel can be supplied by tanker or barge by arrangement with oil companies in Victoria.
-Gasoline and diesel fuel can be supplied by tank truck by arrangement. - There are two dry docks and a marine railway in Esquimalt Harbour.
-Esquimalt Graving Dock (250-363-3526) is the largest non-military graving dock on the west coast of the Americas.
+12 There are two dry docks in Esquimalt Harbour.
+Esquimalt Graving Dock (250-216-2770) is the largest nonmilitary graving dock on the west coast of the Americas.
 It can handle 90% of all vessels operating on the west coast and most vessels up to 100 000 dwt.
 It is owned and operated by Public Services and Procurement Canada and contracted out to a number of private companies for ship repair and refitting.
 It has been modified to allow cruise ship stabilizer repair.